runfinch/finch/README.md

 # folder entirely. (optional)
 creds_helpers:
   - ecr-login
-# AdditionalDirectories: the work directories that are not supported by default.
+# additional_directories: the work directories that are not supported by default.
 In macOS, only home directory is supported by default.
 # For example, if you want to mount a directory into a container, and that directory is not under your home directory,
 # then you'll need to specify this field to add that directory or any ascendant of it as a work directory. (optional)
 additional_directories: